zeeev/wham/README.md

   WHAM skips between positions that have soft-clipping.
 There are some number of reads that cover a given soft-clipping position.
 These reads can have soft-clipping at other locations.
 The number of other positions where there are soft-clipping is reported at CU.

+### NC:

+  The number of soft-clipped segments there were collapsed into the consensus sequence.